mac-comp240/hw0_hello-world/README.md

 ## From Visual Studio Code editor

-From the far left, choose the tab along the left side that looks like 3 cirles connect with lines.
+From the far left, choose the tab along the left side that looks like 3 circles connect with lines.

-Look for files under the section labeled CHNAGEs.
+Look for files under the section labeled CHANGES.

  You can stage each change individually by hovering over a file name and clicking the + icon.

- You can stage all the changes to several files by choosing the menu with thre dots, ..., and then 'Stage All Changes'.
+ You can stage all the changes to several files by choosing the menu with three dots, ..., and then 'Stage All Changes'.

- Write in a commit message for these chages.
-It helps to recover this commit if you give it a reasoable message.
+ Write in a commit message for these changes.
+It helps to recover this commit if you give it a reasonable message.

  Choose the check mark icon to commit the changes.

  Then from the three dots menu, choose to 'Push'.